Be An Explorer: Research a Native American Tribal Nation

 Did you know that the process you use to do research for a school project is very much like the process scientists use in the field?
 The "Big Six" is a step-by-step method for solving "information problems."
 If you follow these six important steps, when it comes time for you to write your report, you'll have all the pieces you need!

-Archaeologists digging in Utah are trying to learn what a site was used for.
+Archaeologists at a dig ask questions and look for clues to try to learn what a site was used for.
 Was it more than just a regular village?
 Was it a ceremonial site?
 A place where people came to trade?
 What is the question you want to answer?
-Since you've been learning about ancient Native Americans, why not ask this question: How are Native Americans different today than they were before Europeans arrived here?
+Since you've been learning about historic Native Americans, why not ask this question: How are Native Americans different today than they were before Europeans arrived here?

 Because the archaeologists know what they want to learn from the site, they will be able to recognize the clues that will help them answer their questions.
 But where should they begin digging?
 First they think about all the possible places to look; then they decide where would be the best place to dig.